shksa/Yeezy/readme.md

     - **Boolean literals**
     - **Grouped expressions**
     - **If expressions**
-        - In Monkey, if-else conditionals are expressions.
+        - In Yeezy, if-else conditionals are expressions.
         - They have the form `if (<condition>) <consequence> else <alternative>`
     - **Function literals**
         - The only way to define functions.